Results of a Double-Blind Study of Gas Mapping LiDAR’s Methane Detection and Quantification

 1. Bridger Photonics Detected All Emissions Above 2 kg/hr

-Gas Mapping LiDAR operates with a detection sensitivity of 2.8 kg/hr (150 scfh) with a 95% probability of detection (PoD) under most operational conditions of typical production basins.
-The study found that Bridger Photonics detected all emissions above 2 kg/hr and several sources below.
-Studies show that this detection sensitivity results in the detection of >90% of basin emissions.
+Gas Mapping LiDAR operates with a detection sensitivity of 3 kg/hr (161 scfh) with >90% probability of detection (PoD) under typical operational conditions.
+The study found that Bridger Photonics detected all emissions above 2 kg/hr and many sources below that level.
+Studies show that Bridger Photonics’ detection sensitivity results in the detection of >90% of emissions in typical production basins.

-Why It’s Important: This was a true evaluation of Gas Mapping LiDAR’s capabilities within an actual oil and gas field.
+Why It’s Important: This was an independent, double-blind evaluation of Gas Mapping LiDAR’s capabilities within an actual oil and gas field.
+Bridger wasn’t even told the evaluation was being performed.
 The ability to detect at the stated rate, and even below, for the production sector is evidence that Gas Mapping LiDAR can be a potential replacement for optical gas imaging (OGI) cameras.
 Subsequent studies show that Bridger catches more emissions from fewer emitters than OGI cameras.

 2. Gas Mapping LiDAR Quantified Blind Releases with a Bias of -8%

-Within this blind testing, Bridger Photonics quantified the controlled releases with a bias of only -8% and only ±31% 1-sigma uncertainty.
+Within this blind testing, Bridger Photonics quantified the controlled releases with a bias of only -8%.

 3. Results Were Achieved Under Poor Conditions

-Why It’s Important: Gas Mapping LiDAR caught all methane emissions above 2 kg/hr despite these difficult conditions.
+Why It’s Important: Gas Mapping LiDAR caught all methane emissions above 2 kg/hr and achieved single-digit % aggregate quantification uncertainty despite these difficult conditions.
 While weather is somewhat predictable, it can take a turn and varies immensely from basin to basin.
-It’s important that a methane detection technology can fair well in poor conditions and consistently within basins of varying weather and environmental settings.
+It’s important that a methane detection technology can perform well in poor conditions and consistently within basins of varying weather and environmental settings.

 Have A Question About Gas Mapping LiDAR?